ViktorShev/wdio-declarative-net-request/README.md

 # wdio-declarative-net-request

-A package allowing the use of declarativeNetRequest API for use with WebdriverIO by compiling a Chrome extension through a WebdriverIO service.
+A WebdriverIO utility allowing the use of Chrome's declarativeNetRequest API by dynamically generating an extension at runtime from user-defined rules.

 # Example usage: